 It is afternoon later in the summer and our trip returns.
 A grin sneaks across my face as my friend Kyle, Holiday’s hardest-working and best-looking guide, emerges from the shuttle.
 I know all kinds of adventures await us, be it camping, freelining, rock climbing, biking to the radio tower, burning quesadillas, warehouse pull-ups, or just tormenting Tim.
 We work relentlessly, a well-oiled machine, to unpack the trip, compost organic waste, and park boats and trailers.
 Later we go to Ray’s Tavern, where I discuss life with Noel to the beat of my favorite jukebox tunes.
 Night finds everyone back at the bunkhouse, swapping trip stories and enjoying each other’s company.
 Brian plucks the guitar masterfully, a gentle tune the backdrop to a blazing sunset.

 It is late and time for bed.
-Have to be ready for that pack and trip tomorrow; as I lay down, laughter and singing waft through the bunkhouse like a lullaby.
+I have to be ready for that pack and trip tomorrow; as I lay down, laughter and singing waft through the bunkhouse like a lullaby.
 I think about how lucky I am to have this spectacular desert as my home, and the chance to share the canyon rivers with others.
 In the distance thunder rumbles gently.
-Drifting off to sleep, I smile.
+As I’m drifting off to sleep, I smile.

 It’s raining on Tavaputs again.